RevaWealth/NWIS_Test/DAPP_INTEGRATION_GUIDE.md

 1. Check the browser console for error messages
 2. Verify contract addresses are correct
-3. Ensure you're on Sepolia testnet
+3. Ensure you're on Ethereum mainnet
 4. Check that contracts are properly deployed
 5. Verify backend signature verification is working